ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Bike components

-The Riverside 540e is very well catered for in this department with Shimano Deore drivetrain, Tektro hydraulic discs and Suntour hybrid suspension forks.
+The Riverside 540e is very well catered for in this department with a Shimano Deore drivetrain, Tektro hydraulic discs and Suntour hybrid suspension forks.
 The frame looks well-finished, with nice geometry and internal cable routing.

 decathlon riverside 540e review